 What should I do if I’m breastfeeding?

 So far, there is no evidence of virus detected in the breastmilk of women with COVID-19.
-If you’re breastfeeding, it’s best to contact your doctor or healthcare provider for recommended next steps.
+If you’re breastfeeding, contact your doctor or healthcare provider for recommended next steps.

 If you feel like you’re developing symptoms, call your doctor.